-15 SCE will continue to refine the In-Event PSPS Risk Comparison Tool based on real-time experience, additional data, and ongoing benchmarking with other IOUs.
-Estimates and assumptions described herein are based on risk models reflecting current industry best practices and are subject to being updated as the modeling improves.
+14 SCE will continue to refine the PSPS In-Event Risk Comparison Tool based on real-time experience, additional data, modeling enhancements, and ongoing benchmarking with other IOUs.
+Estimates and assumptions described herein are based on risk models reflecting current industry best practices (such as FireCast) and are subject to being updated as the modeling improves.

-16 Technosylva is a suite of wildfire simulation models or tools.
+15 Technosylva is a suite of wildfire simulation models or tools.
 While relying on a similar underlying fire propagation engine, each model is designed to support a unique use case.
 FireCast is specifically designed to forecast ignition risk associated with electric utility assets over a 3-day horizon based on expected short-term weather conditions.

-Risk Attribute Wildfire Consequences PSPS Consequences Safety SCE calculates the estimated number of fatalities and serious injuries based on a forecast of impacted population within the Technosylva wildfire consequence simulation.
+Risk Attribute Wildfire Consequences PSPS Consequences simulation.
 This number, in turn, is converted into the Safety index.
-SCE leverages epidemiological studies and information drawn from past widespread power outage events including the 2003 Northeast Blackout, the 2011 Southwest Blackout, and the IOUs' 2019 PSPS post-event reports.
+Blackout, and the IOUs' 2019 PSPS post-event reports.
 The resulting estimates of fatalities and serious injuries per customer minutes interrupted (CMI) are intended to approximate potential safety consequences due to the power outage, such as illnesses resulting from food spoilage or exacerbation of existing underlying health conditions.
 SCE enhanced the PSPS safety attribute through the application of a circuit-specific AFN/NRCI multiplier.
 This multiplier represents the relative ranking of each circuit based on the number of AFN and NRCI customers on the circuit.
 Reliability SCE assumes 24 hours without power per customer on each circuit in scope due to wildfire.
 This duration was used to maintain consistency with Technosylva 24-hour fire propagation simulation, as well as the PSPS impact duration.
 SCE estimates the total customer minutes interrupted (CMI) due to proactive deenergization on a circuit.
 It is the product of the number of customers on a circuit and the total number of minutes of estimated interruption.
 SCE assumes 1,440 CMI per customer (24 hours x 60 minutes) to represent de-energization over a 24-hour period.
 Financial SCE calculates the financial impact of wildfire by assigning a dollar value to the buildings and acres within the fire shed potentially threatened by wildfire.
 For buildings, SCE uses a system average replacement value assumption.
 For acres, SCE uses assumed costs of suppression and restoration.
-18 SCE conservatively assumes \$250 19 per customer, per de-energization event to quantify potential financial losses for the purpose of comparing PSPS risk to wildfire risk.
+17 SCE conservatively assumes \$250 18 per customer, per de-energization event to quantify potential financial losses for the purpose of comparing PSPS risk to wildfire risk.
 The figure represents potential customer losses, such as lost revenue/income, food spoilage, cost of alternative accommodations, and equipment/property damage.
-This value is based on a Value of Lost Load (VoLL), which is a widely accepted industry methodology to estimate a
+This value is based on a Value of Lost Load (VoLL), which is a widely accepted industry methodology to estimate a customer's willingness to accept compensation for service interruption.
+VoLL is dependent on many factors, including the type of customer, the duration of the outage,

-$^{^{17}}$ See, e.g., Anderson, G.B., Bell, M.B (2012).
+$^{^{16}}$ See, e.g., Anderson, G.B., Bell, M.B (2012).
 Lights Out: Impact of the August 2003 Power Outage on Mortality in New York, NY, Epidemiology 23(2) 189-193. doi: 10.1097/EDE.0b013e318245c61c.

-18 See SCE 2018 Risk Assessment Mitigation Phase (RAMP) (I.18-11-006) Workpapers, Chapter 10.
+17 See SCE 2018 Risk Assessment Mitigation Phase (RAMP) (I.18-11-006) Workpapers, Chapter 10.